vazmigue/networking-iberia/2-tgw-vpns/30-dcrouter-access.md

 In order to access via SSH and work on the Datacenter router, we will use AWS Cloud9.
 Instead of using an external SSH client (i.e. Putty) we will leverage on Cloud9 for SSH connectivity to the Cisco router.

 Cloud9 is an IDE platform that is managed as a service for us.
 We will be using just a fraction of its capability.
 But this intro should give you some ideas about how you can provide a shared environment for managing your infrastructure.
 Cloud9 leverages an EC2 instance for its duties.
 The EC2 instance will automatically download some files for us pulling a Github repository.
-This is same EC2 instance that you might have spotted offline before:
+This is the same EC2 instance that you might have spotted offline before:

 ![Cloud 9 Environments](../images/cloud9-ec2_instance.png)